dvid-security/dvidv2-opensource/escapeGame/README.md

   * The physical part of the game is done on the DVID board
   * The online part of the game is done only on copernicindustries.com root domain

-### Support
-In case you have any question, please reach out to : contact@dvid.eu or discord Vulcainreo#0358

 **You are ready to play the game**